-If there is one thing HBO knows how to do, it's how to make an epic hour of television.
-From Game of Thrones, to Oz, to The Wire, HBO's back-catalog has some stellar credentials.
-The latest show hoping to join the network's list of TV titans is the long-mooted reimagining of Michael Crichton's Westworld.
+If there is one thing HBO knows how to do, it's make an epic hour of television with an epic cast.
+From Game of Thrones to Oz to The Wire, HBO's back-catalog has some stellar credentials.
+The latest show to join the network's list of TV titans is the long-mooted reimagining of Michael Crichton's Westworld.
 The 1973 film trapped a group of innocent visitors in a theme park controlled by waxy robots gone wrong.
 You remember the episode of The Simpsons with Itchy & Scratchy Land?
 Yep, that's the one!

 Seen in: Silence of the Lambs (1991), Hannibal (2001) Red Dragon (2002)